 On the good side, the perfect tools for you do exist—and on the not-so-good side, there are hundreds (if not thousands) of tools and combinations of tools to sort through.

-If you’re not a fan of Hubspot, want something simpler, or want to check out the top CRM options on the market, you can see our top picks here.
+If you’re not a fan of Constant Contact, want something a little beefier, or want to check out the top CRM options on the market, you can see our top picks here.
 We spent several weeks diving into features, pricing, use cases, customer support, and more to highlight the clear winners in the category.
 We did the same for marketing automation tools here.

 Collecting emails and phone numbers doesn’t mean anything unless you have the tools you need to convert those leads into customers.